What does it mean to major in chemistry?

 Chemistry investigates the composition, properties and reactions of all substances.
 It is the science of the composition, properties and reactions of all substances.
 Called “the central science” because it is at the heart of many other scientific endeavors, many advances in the production of medicine, food, technology, and energy have been made possible through chemistry research.
 Because chemistry is a physical science, chemistry students are expected to have the math background needed to develop strong problem-solving skills.

-You can choose between the Bachelor of Arts in chemistry and the Bachelor of Science in chemistry with an optional biochemistry emphasis.
+You can choose between the Bachelor of Arts in chemistry and the Bachelor of Science in chemistry with an optional emphases in biochemistry environmental chemistry, or physical chemistry.
 The B.A. degree allows greater compatibility with other areas of study while the more specialized BS degree requires more mathematics and science.
 The B.S. degree is accredited by the American Chemical Society (ACS).
-To enroll in this degree, students must be eligible to register for Chem 105 or have successfully completed Chem 105, which requires a minimum ACT mathematics score of 25 (SAT 580 or SATR 600).

 Chemistry majors are introduced to the electronic theory of matter, organic and inorganic chemical reactions, quantum and statistical mechanics, thermodynamics, chemical kinetics, the kinetic theory of gases, and the properties of solutions.
 They receive training in the theory and use of state-of-the-art chemical instrumentation, the principles of data collection and analyses, and the techniques used for the professional presentation of scientific results.